-The education award may be used to pay costs at eligible post-secondary educational institutions (including many technical schools and GI-Bill approved educational programs), as well as to repay qualified student loans.
-Currently, members may earn up to the value of two full-time education awards and have seven years from the date they earned each award to use it.
-The dollar amount of a full-time award is tied to the the maximum amount of the U.S. Department of Education's Pell Grant.
-Since the inception of AmeriCorps in 1994, more than 800,000 alumni have earned more than $2.4 billion in education awards.
+The education award may be used to pay educational costs at eligible post-secondary educational institutions (including many technical schools and GI-Bill approved educational programs), as well as to repay qualified student loans.
+The dollar amount of a full-time award is tied to the the maximum amount of the U.S. Department of Education's Pell Grant, thus it can vary from year to year.
+Currently, AmeriCorps members may earn up to the value of two full-time education awards and have seven years from the date they earned each award to use it.

 The award, which was designed to encourage AmeriCorps alumni to seek postsecondary education opportunities, serves as a powerful recruitment tool for individuals to join AmeriCorps.
 Studies show that AmeriCorps alumni, with their commitment to service, also make excellent students.
 A growing number of higher education institutions are “matching” the education award with scholarships and/or academic credits in order to encourage AmeriCorps alumni to enroll in their institutions.